Esteri Tebandeke: Dance

+Tebandeke started working as a contemporary dancer in 2008.
+She performed with various dance companies in Uganda, including Keiga Dance Company, Stepping Stones Dance Company, Mutumizi Dance Company, and Guerrilla Dance Company.

-She has staged performances at various arts platforms namely; Dance Week Uganda, Dance Transmissions Festival (both annual contemporary dance showcases), Bayimba International Festival of the Arts and Umoja International Festival– initially as a student and a teacher for 3 years– to mention a few.
-Her work is not only restricted to Uganda but she has also been involved in projects in Kenya, Rwanda, Madagascar, South Africa, Tanzania, the United States of America, and Ethiopia.
-She has performed at La Mama in New York in 2012, Artwater Village Theatre in 2013 and New Orleans Fringe in 2014.
+She performed at various arts platforms, including Dance Week Uganda, Dance Transmissions Festival (both annual contemporary dance showcases), Bayimba International Festival of the Arts, and Umoja International Festival, the latter initially as a student and then a teacher for three years.

+Tebandeke was involved in projects in Kenya, Rwanda, Madagascar, South Africa, Tanzania, the United States of America, and Ethiopia.
+She performed at La Mama in New York in 2012, Artwater Village Theatre in 2013, and New Orleans Fringe in 2014.

 Theatre

-She has been an actress since 2008 performing in a variety of theatre and film productions in Uganda.
-Her debut theatre production, Lion and The Jewel where she portrayed Sidi was directed by Kaya Kagimu Mukasa.
-Other theatre projects have included Maria Kizito– lead actress as a psychopathic nun– a play by Brown University professor, Erik Ehn about the trial of nuns who facilitated the massacre of Tutsis during the Rwandan genocide.
-She was the lead actress in Cooking Oil, a play by award-winning playwright Deborah Asiimwe, which was performed in Uganda and the United States of America.
-Other theatre projects have included a mentally disturbed psychiatrist in the Ugandan production of The Body of a Woman as a Battlefield in the Bosnian War as well as a frustrated wife in The Marriage Chronicles.
-In late 2015, Esteri travelled to the Northern part of Uganda with a group of artists to collect stories and hopefully turn these into stage plays that will be presented to audiences around the world.
-The Story Circle project, which was headed by Jerry Stropnicky, a theatre practitioner in the United States gave her great insights into the use of story as a mechanism to help people cope with different aspects of life such as trauma.
+Tebandeke was an actress from 2008, performing in a variety of theatre and film productions in Uganda.
+Her debut theatre production, Lion and the Jewel, in which she portrayed Sidi, was directed by Kaya Kagimu Mukasa.
+Her other theatre projects have included Maria Kizito, in which she played the lead role of a psychopathic nun.
+This is a play by Brown University professor Erik Ehn, and is about the trial of nuns who facilitated the massacre of Tutsis during the Rwandan genocide.
+She was the lead actress in Cooking Oil, a play by award-winning playwright Deborah Asiimwe, which was performed in Uganda and the United States.
+Her other theatre roles have included a mentally disturbed psychiatrist in the Ugandan production of The Body of a Woman as a Battlefield, as well as a frustrated wife in The Marriage Chronicles.

+In 2015, Tebandeke travelled to the northern part of Uganda with a group of artists, intending to collect stories to turn into stage plays to be presented to audiences around the world.
+The Story Circle Project, which was headed by Jerry Stropnicky, a theatre practitioner in the United States, gave her great insights into the use of story as a mechanism to help people cope with different aspects of life such as trauma.

-She has also ventured into directing and worked on a theatre project, Afroman Spice from Afroman ensemble, an all female theatre ensemble.
-The project premiered in Kampala in June 2015 and has since been staged at The Market for African Performing Arts (MASA) in Ivory Coast and is booked to show in Rwanda, Tunisia and Niger in 2016.
+She also ventured into directing and worked on a theatre project, Afroman Spice, with the all-female Afroman Ensemble.
+The project premiered in Kampala in June 2015 and has since been staged at the Market for African Performing Arts (MASA) in Ivory Coast.
+It was also booked to be performed in Rwanda, Tunisia, and Niger in 2016.

-As a teacher she has facilitated training sessions with other arts projects and her desire to gain more life experience and share what she knows with others in a professional environment drives her to work with people from all walks of life.
-Her experience has also involved instruction of children in different schools around the city of Kampala.
+As a teacher, she facilitated training sessions with other arts projects.
+Her experience also involved instruction of children in schools around the city of Kampala.